 Anthony Tran

-Career marketer.
-Air Force officer.
+Marketer.
+Air Force veteran.
 One person building a personal brand with AI, in public.
 Writing and recording from Chandler, Arizona.